emilyduraes/DSCA-x22186263/README.md

 ---
 ### Project domain: Smart Health System
 This system aims to give its user an holistic approach to their health, connecting their doctors with all data necessary for a healthy way of living.
-Below, a diagram to describe how the project architecture is designed.

 ###Services description:
 **Patient Registration Service (Unary API)**: Allow patients to register with the system by sending their personal information, medical history, and contact details through a unary API call.